- What options are available to the surviving spouse when the member of the plan passes away?

 - What are the minimum standards for participating in the plans (for part-time employees)?

 - Benefits plan: Permanently employed and work a minimum of 20 hours per week

 - Pension Plan: Each province has slightly different minimum requirements.
-See your plan booklet for details.
+Please refer to your Plan Booklet, located under Your Pension Plan above, for details.

 - How do I change my CBPP investments?

 You can change your investments online at www.mysunlife.ca.
 It’s important to periodically review your investment selections to make sure they continue to accurately reflect your risk tolerance and your time horizon to retirement.